 For full eligibility information visit the influenza website.
-The flu jab is available at most GPs and pharmacies.
+The flu jab is available at most GPs and pharmacies and some other places.

 The MMR vaccine, given on-time, is the best way to prevent measles.
 It is available free in New Zealand to people born on/after 1 January 1969.
 Two doses of the MMR vaccine is 99% effective in preventing measles.

 Talk to your GP or Hauora provider or local pharmacy about getting the MMR vaccine.